Azure/ResourceModules/modules/Microsoft.Storage/storageAccounts/localUsers/readme.md

-# Storage StorageAccounts LocalUsers `[Microsoft.Storage/storageAccounts/localUsers]`
+# StorageAccounts LocalUsers `[Microsoft.Storage/storageAccounts/localUsers]`

-This module deploys Storage StorageAccounts LocalUsers.
+This module deploys LocalUsers used for SFTP authentication.
-// TODO: Replace Resource and fill in description

 ## Navigation